Hudson Valley Mall: 2005 mall shooting

-On February 13, 2005, Robert Bonelli, age 24, of Glasco, New York, entered the mall with a semi-automatic AK-47 Variant and began firing it in the mall's Best Buy shop.
+On February 13, 2005, Robert Bonelli, aged 24, of Glasco, New York, entered the mall with a semi-automatic AK-47 Variant and began firing it in the mall's Best Buy shop.
 Panic ensued as employees and shoppers began to flee the mall.
 Bonelli moved into the mall's main corridor and continued firing his weapon until he ran out of ammunition.
-He had two 30 round magazines, and fired a total of 60 shots.
+He had two 30-round magazines, and fired a total of 60 shots.
 After emptying the assault rifle, he promptly dropped it.
 As Bonelli dropped the weapon, a mall employee grabbed his gun, and another tackled him.
 The mall was evacuated and Bonelli was taken into custody.
 No one was killed in the shooting, but two people, a 20-year-old National Guard recruiter and a 56-year-old male shopper, were wounded.

 After the incident, Ulster County investigators searched Bonelli's room at the home he shared with his father, and found what Ulster County District Attorney Donald Williams described as "Columbine memorabilia".
 Officials described the young man as being fascinated by the Columbine High School massacre.
 Additional searches were conducted by police after videos seized at Bonelli's residence showed him exploding homemade pipe bombs with a man named Kenneth Stine and another individual.
 Both individuals were later arrested and charged with violating federal explosives laws.

-Bonelli was taken to the Ulster County jail; on March 15, 2006, Bonelli pleaded guilty and on May 20, 2006 was sentenced to 32 years in the state prison (the maximum allowed by the guilty plea).
+Bonelli was taken to the Ulster County jail; on March 15, 2006, he pleaded guilty and on May 20, 2006, was sentenced to 32 years in the state prison (the maximum allowed by the guilty plea).
 He will be eligible for parole after 26 years.

 2006 murder of Sharon Inger

-Some time between closing time of the Ground Round restaurant in the mall on June 3, 2006, and 9 a.m., the following morning, a suspect entered it and stabbed Sharon Inger, 42, approximately 33 times.
+Some time between closing time of the Ground Round restaurant in the mall on June 3, 2006, and 9 a.m. on the following morning, a suspect entered it and stabbed Sharon Inger, 42, approximately 33 times.
 Inger, who worked as a night manager of the restaurant, was found early Sunday morning when another employee arrived to open the restaurant. $4000 was missing, according to night receipts.
 On September 21, police named Paul David Despres as the killer of Sharon Inger.
 Despres had begun employment with the Ground Round just a couple of weeks earlier.
 Investigators believe he went to the restaurant to steal his personnel file after giving a false name to police during a traffic stop earlier on the night of the murder, at around 11 p.m.
 Police believe he had a confrontation with Inger, grabbed a knife in the kitchen, and killed her at about 12:45 a.m.
 Two weeks later, Despres died after jumping, while intoxicated, from a vehicle after leaving a party.